garronej/evt/docs/api/unpackevt.md

 }
 ```

-Note that if you try unpacking the type of an evt instantiated by a module that use a different version of `ts-evt` that the one you included in the your project the inference will fail.
+Note that if you try unpacking the type of an evt instantiated by a module that uses a different version of `evt` that the one you included in your project the inference will fail.

-Note also that the `UnpackEvt<>` is not included in the default export of the module because doing so would restrict `ts-evt` to be used in projects
-using typescript version before 2.8 \( version when the infer keyword was introduced \).

 [**Run the example**](https://stackblitz.com/edit/ts-evt-demo-unpack-type-argument?embed=1&file=index.ts)